 Transition to Post-High School

 Helping students transition from school to post-high school goals successfully is an emphasis of the program.
-Students need to see that they have a contribution to make to the world.
 Each year, all students are required to produce at least 6 pieces of evidence showing their progress in college and career readiness.
 Evidence can include but is not limited to: job shadowing experience, volunteering, surveys, resume, essay writing, and career exploration.
 High school students can be offered opportunities to explore vocational education or to participate in work study programs with collaboration from school districts and families.
 In addition, high school students are encouraged to explore and apply to post-secondary schooling.
 Students may be eligible for scholarships offered through the Anderson School.
 Partnerships with home school district’s guidance departments are available for each student for such things as PSAT and SAT registration.

 Post Secondary Planning